-An iBuyer, also known as an instant buyer, is a company with significant financial backing and resources to give you an all-cash offer.
+An iBuyer is a real estate company with significant financial backing and resources to give you an all-cash offer.
 They use artificial intelligence and big data to generate an offer based on the valuation of your property and any information you input in the application.

 You typically will hear back within a couple of days from the iBuyer, and they may have additional questions about your home.
 They may ask about any renovations, updates, or if your home has a pool.
 The type of questions they ask depends on the iBuyer you decide to partner with.